We administer online oral certification exams via Microsoft Teams video conference.

 Leader Task 1: Analyze team climate.

-Know what climate is.
+Know what a positive team climate is.

 Leader Task 2: Earn trust.